-All School of Career Education programs are accredited by the Council on Occupational Education (COE).
+All School of Career Education programs are accredited by the Commission of the Council on Occupational Education (COE).
 School of Career Education is a recognized community stakeholder aligned with a variety of Career Technical Education partner organizations.
-School of Career Education is approved for training through the Workforce Investment Act, Workforce Development Department and California Department of Rehabilitation.
+School of Career Education is approved for training through the Workforce Investment Act, Workforce Development Department, Department of Public and Social Services, and Department of Rehabilitation.
 All adult programs are approved and listed on the California Eligible Training Provider List (ETPL).